lakiboy/blog/source/_posts/2018-09-10-hello-world.md

 The customer actually gave me a banknote with Benjamin Franklin instead of corresponding amount in _LVL_.
 The project was simple - it consisted of raw _HTML_ files and a single _PHP_ function - _mail_.

-Next I realized that cutting a _PDF_ file in pieces and produce _HTML_ out of it, adding behaviour to the page with _Javascript_ - this is what I enjoy more, than moving pixels in _Photoshop_ here and there.
+Next I realized that cutting a _PSD_ file in pieces and produce _HTML_ out of it, adding behaviour to the page with _Javascript_ - this is what I enjoy more, than moving pixels in _Photoshop_ here and there.
 This was not a surprise as I was already comfortable with _Pascal_, which was the main language in early years of my University studies.